Safety Moment Ideas: 25 Topics to Enhance Safety Culture

 Along with “safety moments” and “toolbox talks,” other common names include “safety minutes,” “safety talks,” and “tailgate meetings.”
 To choose an effective name, consider the tone and goals you’re aiming for—and the setting for your talks.
 What resonates for a roofing company may not resonate for an accounting firm.

-Watch this video to learn the fundamentals of compelling safety talks, discover new topic ideas, and get facilitation tips.
+Watch this video to learn the fundamentals of compelling safety moments, discover new safety training ideas, and get facilitation tips.

 Why are safety moments important?